polymathrobotics/socketcan_adapter/socketcan_adapter_ros/README.md

 A ROS2 wrapper for the socketcan_adapter library, providing ROS2 nodes and launch files for easy integration with ROS2 systems.

-## Features

-- ROS2 lifecycle node for CAN bridge functionality
-- Publishes received CAN frames as `can_msgs/msg/Frame`
-- Subscribes to CAN frames for transmission
-- Configurable CAN interface, filters, and error masks
-- Launch file with comprehensive parameter support
-- Integration with ROS2 parameter system

 ## Dependencies

 - [socketcan_adapter](../socketcan_adapter/README.md) - Core SocketCAN library